For many of you out there you may never have heard of periodisation let alone reverse periodisation.

 For me, I’m a great fan of the normal method as this has been proved numerous times in the pasted with pro athletes however this does require a large amount of hours to be beneficial, such as around 10hours per week.

 My training has been going well using this method and my FTP has increased steadily however what prompted me to write this article was speaking to another cyclist who has been doing the reverse.
-As you can see from the below graph I am rider B and his data has been plotted as rider A.

 We started from a greater power difference but to date the gap has reduced greatly.
 Now this is not an exact experiment as there are many other factors to take into account however it was interesting to see it on paper.